xulihang/dynamsoft-samples/dwt/README.md

 This is a demo for Dynamic Web TWAIN, which is optimized for mobile devices.

+**Deprecation Note:** the document scanning via camera feature in Dynamic Web TWAIN has been separated as [Mobile Web Capture](https://www.dynamsoft.com/use-cases/mobile-web-capture-sdk/).
+Please use this instead.

 Published blog:

 * <https://www.dynamsoft.com/codepool/mobile-document-scanning-in-html5.html>.
 Related file: `camera_play_demo_minimum.html`, `scan+camera_complete_17.html`.